rawjeev/guild-assistant/README.md

 ## Motivation

-**Ecological guilds** — combinations of flora and fauna that support each other — are core to agro-ecosystems of many tribal peoples and indigenous communities all over the world, and more recently to permaculture design, agro-ecology and ecological conservation.
+**Ecological guilds** — combinations of flora and fauna that thrive together are a core element of ecosystems.
+They have been key to agro-ecosystems of many tribal peoples and indigenous communities all over the world, and more recently to permaculture design and ecological conservation.
 With over **382,000 species of plants** and **867 terrestrial ecoregions worldwide**, selecting species that work well together, *adapted to specific climates, soils, and human needs* requires integrating vast and diverse knowledge.
 An assistive tool to help the process is very beneficial.

 ## Project Goals